Title

 The Alternative Dispute Resolution Act of 2004 promotes party autonomy and the use of ADR methods, governing the process of mediation, arbitration, and the recognition and enforcement of foreign arbitral awards in the Philippines.

-It means any process or procedure used to resolve a dispute other than by adjudication of a court or government agency officer, involving a neutral third party to assist in resolving issues, including arbitration, mediation, conciliation, early neutral evaluation, mini-trial, or combinations thereof.
+It is any process other than adjudication by a judge or government adjudicative officer, where a neutral third party participates to assist resolution of disputes, including arbitration, mediation, conciliation, early neutral evaluation, mini-trial, or combinations.

 Analyze Cases Smarter, Faster